DahnM20/ai-flow-docs/blog/2024-10-01-create-short-childrens-stories.md

 ## The Template in Focus

-The "Create a Short Children's Story with 5 Magical Illustrations" template is a standout feature within AI-Flow.
+The "Create a Short Children's Story with 5 Magical Illustrations" template is available for a quick setup in AI-Flow.
 It seamlessly blends creative storytelling with beautiful imagery, making it ideal for authors, educators, parents, and anyone passionate about children's literature.
 Here’s why this template is a must-try:

 1. **Automated Story Generation:**